Manyuan Long: Scientific impact

-Long and coworkers' findings on new gene evolution were noted as classical examples in Nature Education library and the textbooks for example Evolution, Molecular Evolution: a Phylogenetic Approach, and the Princeton Guide to Evolution.
+Long and coworkers' findings on new gene evolution were noted as examples in Nature Education library and the textbooks, for example Evolution, Molecular Evolution: a Phylogenetic Approach, and the Princeton Guide to Evolution.
 One of Long and coworkers' findings, de novo genes are far more commonly than previously thought, was rated as one of "15 studies that challenged medical dogma in 2019" (medscape).

 Publication

 Long and his teams have published 180 research reports, reviews, commentaries and popular science articles on origination and evolution of new genes with their newly derived functions and phenotypes.

 The history of science

 Long collaborated with Walter Gilbert to investigate and record important discoveries as molecular biology began to emerge as a field, driven by research in the labs of Walter Gilbert and other scientific pioneers of the era.
 Long oversaw the editing and publication of the book Walter Gilbert: Selected Works.
-Long and two scholars (Hongya Gu and Zhonghe Zhou) published another book, entitled Darwin’s Heritage Today, regarding the history and impact of evolutionary biology research defined by Darwin since the publication of his work, On the Origin of Species, in 1859.
+Long and two scholars (Hongya Gu and Zhonghe Zhou) published another book, entitled Darwin's Heritage Today, regarding the history and impact of evolutionary biology research defined by Darwin since the publication of his work, On the Origin of Species, in 1859.